 Abstract

 Type 1 diabetes represents 5-10% diabetes cases worldwide and is characterised by increasing incidence and no immediate prospect of cure.
 Lifelong management is required and eased by novel treatment modalities particularly from the field of diabetes technologies.
 Continuous glucose monitoring has become the standard of care including factory-calibrated subcutaneous glucose monitoring and long-term implantable glucose sensing.1 Significant progress has been made in technology-enabled glucose responsive insulin delivery.
 The first hybrid insulin-only closed-loop system has been commercialised and other closed-loop systems are under development including dual-hormone glucose control systems.
 The present review focuses on well-established diabetes technologies including glucose sensing, pen-based insulin delivery, data management and data analytics.
 We also cover insulin pump therapy, threshold-based suspend, predictive low glucose suspend, and single-hormone and dual-hormone closed-loop systems.
 Clinical practice recommendations for insulin pump therapy and continuous glucose monitoring are presented and ongoing research and future prospects highlighted.
-We conclude that the management of type 1 diabetes is enhanced by diabetes technology for the benefits of majority of people with type 1 diabetes, their carers and guardians, and treating health care professionals.
+We conclude that the management of type 1 diabetes is enhanced by diabetes technology for the benefits of the majority of people with type 1 diabetes, their carers and guardians, and treating health care professionals.

 179 words